-Music can activate several brain structures, including the amygdala, which is involve in trauma responses.
-Processing music is complex and involves different parts of the brain for different aspects of the music, like pitch, timbre, rhythm, and emotional content.
+Music can activate several brain structures, including the amygdala, which is involved in trauma responses.
+Processing music is complex and involves different parts of the brain for different aspects of the sensory input, like pitch, timbre, rhythm, and emotional content.

 One study found that morning exposure to birdsong enhanced with music improved mood and decreased depressive symptoms.
 Another study showed that binaural beats, involving slightly different frequencies delivered to each ear, could improve mood and psychomotor performance.

 People with ruminative coping styles may be more drawn to music that’s likely to worsen their mood and perpetuate rumination.
-Rumination is common in depression, but depression can interfere with self-awareness, so this music-triggered worsening of mood might not be noticed.
+Rumination is common in depression, but depression can interfere with self-awareness, so this musically triggered worsening of mood might not be noticed.

 The relationship between depressive anhedonia and reaction to music was examined in a study that used functional magnetic resonance imaging (fMRI).
 In the control group, there was a significant difference in activation in two key areas of the brain.
 This effect was reduced in the depression group, and the extent of reduction was consistent with self-reported anhedonia in other aspects of participants’ lives.

 Some studies have shown that music can decrease pre-operative stress.
 One study even showed that playing music to unconscious patients via headphones during surgery reduced the amount of anaesthetic that was required through the procedure.

 Music and cognition